Community

-Watford Palace Theatre is a registered charity with a strong commitment to the local community, and as such we love to celebrate the culture, creativity, and history of Watford’s rich and diverse communities by showcasing them on our stage and theatre spaces.
+Watford Palace Theatre is a registered charity with a strong commitment to Watford’s rich and diverse communities.

-We proudly work alongside a variety of partner organisations across the arts, voluntary, health and wellbeing, and youth sector, to deliver creative projects and programmes with our local community.
-Watford Palace Theatre is incredibly grateful for the generous funding received from the Garfield Weston Foundation to develop our youth and community programme, in association with the following organisations: Cathartic Arts, Watford African Caribbean Association, and One YMCA.
+We proudly work alongside a variety of partner organisations across the arts, voluntary, health and wellbeing, and youth sectors, to deliver creative projects and programmes.

-We’re keen to continue developing connections with our local community.
-There are many opportunities throughout the year for organisations, individuals, and groups to get involved with us, so if you’d like to learn more, volunteer, or have an idea for an event, please get in touch!
+We’re keen to connect with our local community.
+There are many opportunities throughout the year for organisations, individuals, and groups to get involved with us, so if you’d like to learn more, volunteer, or have an idea for an event, please get in touch.

-The People’s Palace Company is our group for adults aged 19 or over who are interested in exploring their creativity and meeting new people.
-Gathering weekly on Monday evenings from 9th May 2022, The People’s Palace Company is led by an experienced team of creatives, but you don’t have to be an experienced actor or theatrical expert to join – all we ask for is an open mind, a playful energy and a willingness to try something new.
+The People’s Palace Company is our group for intergenerational adults who are interested in exploring their creativity, meeting new people and having fun.
+The People’s Palace Company is led by experienced creatives on a project by project basis, but you don’t have to be an experienced actor or theatrical expert to join.

-If you’d like to get involved, please email us below, using the subject ‘People’s Palace Company’.
+If you’d like to get involved or hear about any of the projects that we are currently running, please email us below, using the subject ‘People’s Palace Company’.

-We are proud to work with the local community to create and produce shows on our stage and in our various theatre spaces as performers, promoters, designers, or technicians.
+We are proud to work with the local community to co-create and produce shows on our stage and in spaces both inside and outside the Theatre as performers, designers, or technicians.

 Take a look at some of our previous community productions below!